rediacc/www/src/content/docs/en/cli/api-reference/ceph.md

 #### Details

-Permanently removes a distributed storage cluster configuration.
+Permanently removes a Ceph cluster configuration.
 Does not delete data on machines, only the cluster configuration.

 #### Parameters